secretGeek/today-i-learned-staging/notepad++/disable_automatic_parens_completion.md

-# Disable automatic parens completion.
+# Disable automatic parens completion

 Notepad++ has this annoying built in feature where it autocompletes quotes brackets angle brackets braces parens parentheses etc.